-Hannah is an Associate in the Dispute Resolution team.
+Hannah is an Associate in the Property Litigation team.

 Hannah advises on the resolution of property disputes.
 Her main focus is on commercial property where she advises on hostile and non-hostile lease renewals, dilapidation claims, the exercise of break clauses, the recovery of commercial rent arrears, forfeiture and possession proceedings and the disposal of tenant goods following lease termination.

 Hannah advises on boundary disputes, trespass and nuisance claims and property and construction cases involving alleged professional negligence.
 Her residential work tends to be for clients with a mixed commercial and residential portfolio and includes leasehold enfranchisement and rights to manage claims brought by long leaseholders.